byu-osl/city-issue-server/README.md

 - For this feature, you need to make changes in [requestsHandler.js](routes/requestsHandler.js), and [the request model](models/request.js).
 - Add the field you want to the [schema](https://github.com/byu-osl/city-issue-server/blob/17d05d5950880dcbfe5b02b887665b6ccc983896/models/request.js#L3) of the request.
 - Add any validation logic in [saveRequest()](https://github.com/byu-osl/city-issue-server/blob/17d05d5950880dcbfe5b02b887665b6ccc983896/routes/requestsHandler.js#L68).
 - Write a React component for that portion of the form.
+This is where your HTML will go.
 	+ Create a new file, and follow the pattern of the other components of the form.
 Make sure to write a getter to expose state to the parent component.
 - Head over to the client-side [app.js](client-side/js/app.js).
 The entry point for the request form is here. `require` your new component at the top of the file, and add a reference to it in the `render` function of the form.
 - In RequestForm's `submitForm`, get the new field, and add it to the POST.